v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 ### Sublabels (grouping labels)

 With sublabels, you can group one or more labels below a header that a user sees in an Office app.
-For example, under Highly Confidential, your organization might use several different labels for specific types of that classification.
+For example, under Confidential, your organization might use several different labels for specific types of that classification.
 In this example, the label Confidential is simply a text label with no protection settings, so it can’t be applied to content.
 Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.

 Sublabels are simply a way to present labels to users in logical groups.
 Sublabels don’t inherit any settings from the label they’re under.